na-na-hi/renget/archive/tmd2character_spike.md

 ------ | ------ | :----:
 Key Item | Eᴍᴘᴛʏ | Vacant inventory slot.
 RP Item | Red Prayer Beads | A loop of 27 prayer beads fashioned from inert fire gems and white hair worn around the tail.
 It's incomplete, but it's spiritual signifigance is present.
+RP Item | Shattered Disc | The shards of a shattered TM Disc.
+The information that use to be contained is lost forever.

 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.